ILA

 Savannah, Georgia

-Steven Cobb, a 50-year-old Georgia Ports Authority worker, was killed in an equipment accident involving a rubber-tired gantry crane at Garden City Terminal.
+A 50-year-old Georgia Ports Authority worker was involved in a serious equipment accident with a rubber-tired gantry crane at Garden City Terminal.

 Key Takeaway: Crane movement, equipment interaction, terminal hazard exposure.